alexstandiford/easy-age-verifier/readme.txt

 * Added translation functions to plugin
 * Implemented external extendability on options page.
 * Implemented a system that allows developers to add custom conditionals to override the default age verification behavior

+= 2.00 =
+* Overhauled the plugin from the ground up.
+The code is much cleaner, and more organized
+* Moved the settings page in its entirety to the WordPress customizer.
+This makes tweaking the form a lot nicer.
+* Improved overall plugin extend-ability

 == Upgrade Notice ==